-- (d) Any exceptions to the above guidelines must have the recommendation of the Dean of Students Office and be approved by the Office of the Secretary of the Board of Trustees. - (3) Information concerning the use of sound trucks and other mobile units will be found on page 58 of this handbook and in University Ordinance 40.14.
+- (d) Any exceptions to the above guidelines must have the recommendation of the Office of the Vice President for Student Affairs and Services and be approved by the Secretary of the Board of Trustees. - (3) For information on the use of sound trucks and other mobile units see Public Address Equipment and Ordinance 40.14.
 In general, their use is restricted to the period from 5:30 p.m. to 6:30 p.m. - (4) The use of temporary or permanent public address systems within University buildings for concerts, dances, rallies, demonstrations, and student meetings must be approved by those responsible for the scheduling or management of the building. - (5) Development of policies concerning the use of equipment such as stereos, radios, and musical instruments inside the residence halls is the responsibility of the residence hall government, the advisory staff, and residence hall management.